A Survey on Video Diffusion Models: Video Understanding

-DiffusionRet~\cite{jin2023diffusionret} formulates the retrieval task as a gradual process of generating a joint distribution $p(candidates, query)$ from noise.
-During training, the generator is optimized using a generative loss, while the feature extractor is trained using a contrastive loss.
-In this manner, DiffusionRet~\cite{jin2023diffusionret} ingeniously combines the advantages of both generative and discriminative approaches and achieves outstanding performance in open domain scenarios, demonstrating its generalization ability.
+$\bullet$ \textbf{Text-Video Retrieval} DiffusionRet~\cite{jin2023diffusionret} approaches retrieval as generating a joint distribution $p(candidates, query)$ from noise.
+It combines generative and contrastive losses to train the generator and feature extractor, respectively, merging generative and discriminative techniques.
+This approach excels in open-domain scenarios, showing strong generalization ability.

-MomentDiff~\cite{momentdiff} and DiffusionVMR~\cite{diffusionvmr} address the task of video moment retrieval, aiming to identify specific time intervals in videos that correspond to given textual descriptions.
-Both approaches expand actual time intervals into random noise and learn to denoise the random noise back into the original time intervals.
-This process enables the model to learn a mapping from arbitrary random positions to actual locations, facilitating the accurate localization of video segments from random initialization.
+MomentDiff~\cite{momentdiff} and DiffusionVMR~\cite{diffusionvmr} tackle video moment retrieval by converting time intervals into random noise and learning to denoise them back to their original states.
+This method trains the model to map random positions to actual intervals, improving the accuracy of localizing video segments based on textual descriptions.